bhosalerahul9292/Real-Estate/README.md

 npm install firebase
 - Add the SDK in your project.
 - mistake declear the .env the root of client folder.

+### Update the header and make profile page private.